 - Pre-departure and Russia-based language training

-- Moscow Seminar Program, including briefings, assignment planning, and excursions
+- Moscow Seminar Program, including briefings and excursions

-- A generous monthly stipend during the program in Russia
+- Monthly stipend during the program in Russia

 - All program-related travel within Russia

 - Accommodation in Moscow